lamat1111/Voices-of-Freedom/characters.md

 # Voices of Liberty
 ~ 100 Historical Figures Fighting for Freedom

-> [NOTE] This list is a first draft and still needs careful review.
+> [!NOTE] This list is a first draft and still needs careful review.
 > Please join the discussion on the [Quilibrium forum](https://quilibrium.discourse.group/t/community-treasury-nft-collection/355)

 ## Ancient World (Up to 500 CE)